i18n-site/md/en/i18n.site/conf/yml.md

 If `url` is not written, `url` defaults to the value of `i18n`.
 This rule also applies to other templates.

-The above writing is equivalent to `url: blog`, and its corresponding file is `en/blog/TOC`.
+The above writing method is equivalent to `url: blog`, and its corresponding file is `en/blog/TOC`.

 #### Multiple Projects

-The configuration of `i18n:doc` in `.i18n/conf.yml` is in the multi-project mode.
+The configuration of `i18n:doc` in `.i18n/conf.yml` is in multi-project mode.

 ```
   - i18n: doc